fariqfarooq/tech-news/README.md

 # tech-news
+# nextjs & typescript
-click on the link below to check my project https://technewsfromfariq.vercel.app/
+click on the link  to check my project https://technewsfromfariq.vercel.app/